vvb333007/espshell/README.md

 ESPShell runs on the other core (on multicore systems) to minimize interference with the main sketch.

-Can we lover ESPShell's footprint even more?
+Can we lower ESPShell's footprint even more?
 [Sure!](https://vvb333007.github.io/espshell/html/Customizing.html)

 ---